viktorbezdek/awesome-github-projects/README.md

 ## Python

-- [OpenBMB/MiniCPM](https://github.com/OpenBMB/MiniCPM) - MiniCPM3-4B: An edge-side LLM that surpasses GPT-3.5-Turbo.
 - [fishaudio/fish-speech](https://github.com/fishaudio/fish-speech) - Brand new TTS solution
 - [frdel/agent-zero](https://github.com/frdel/agent-zero) - Agent Zero AI framework
 - [Avaiga/taipy](https://github.com/Avaiga/taipy) - Turns Data and AI algorithms into production-ready web applications in no time.
 - [sissbruecker/linkding](https://github.com/sissbruecker/linkding) - Self-hosted bookmark manager that is designed be to be minimal, fast, and easy to set up using Docker.
 - [streamlink/streamlink](https://github.com/streamlink/streamlink) - Streamlink is a CLI utility which pipes video streams from various services into a video player
 - [adap/flower](https://github.com/adap/flower) - Flower: A Friendly Federated Learning Framework
-- [facefusion/facefusion](https://github.com/facefusion/facefusion) - Next generation face swapper and enhancer
+- [facefusion/facefusion](https://github.com/facefusion/facefusion) - Industry leading face manipulation platform
 - [Cinnamon/kotaemon](https://github.com/Cinnamon/kotaemon) - An open-source RAG-based tool for chatting with your documents.
 - [feder-cr/linkedIn_auto_jobs_applier_with_AI](https://github.com/feder-cr/linkedIn_auto_jobs_applier_with_AI) - LinkedIn_AIHawk is a tool that automates  the jobs application process on LinkedIn.
 Utilizing artificial intelligence, it enables users to apply for multiple job offers in an automated and personalize
 - [Agenta-AI/agenta](https://github.com/Agenta-AI/agenta) - The all-in-one LLM developer platform: prompt management, evaluation, human feedback, and deployment all in one place.